 Your travel agent is usually available all the time to help you, often 24 hours a day, with no time limit.
 But travel agencies don't work for free.
 They are paid commissions by hotels, airlines, car rental companies and other companies that provide the services which the travel agency reserves for you.
 Generally, the commissions come out of the normal price for the service, so you pay no more than you would if you booked the service yourself.

 Why would a hotel take less than its normal price for a room?
 Because it wants to fill as many rooms as possible each night.
 (A hotel room that goes empty at night earns nothing.
-An occupied room earning TL135 or TL140 is much better!)
-The hotel is happy to have the travel agency send clients to occupy its rooms.

 Agencies often work closely with particular, trusted hotels that have a record of satisfying their clients.
 If you want a reservation at a particular hotel that the agency does not customarily work with, you may want to make that reservation on your own.